jheerman/Prattle/README.md

 Prattle SMS Client
 =======================

+Prattle SMS Client simplifies the action of sending out text messages to large groups of contacts.
+Prattle allows users to save groups of contacts selected from the device address book.
-Prattle SMS Client allows users to create contact groups to simplify messaging to multiple recipients.
-Groups are maintained in a SQLite database and contacts are pulled from the address book on the device.
+SMS groups and message history are persisted in a SQLite database on the device.

 Currently, this app supports Android 4.0+